 12 For children and women, yogurt may be substituted for fluid milk at the rate of 1 quart of yogurt per 1 quart of milk; a maximum of 1 quart of milk can be substituted.
 Additional amounts of yogurt are not authorized.
 Whole yogurt is the standard yogurt for issuance to 1-year-old children (12 through 23 months).
 Lowfat or nonfat yogurt may be issued to 1-year-old children (12 months to 23 months) as determined appropriate by the health care provider per medical documentation.
 Lowfat or nonfat yogurts are the standard yogurt for issuance to children \geq 24 months of age and women.
-Whole yogurt may be substituted for lowfat or nonfat yogurt for children \geq 24 months of age and women as determined appropriate by the health care provider per medical documentation.
+Whole yogurt may be substituted for lowfat or nonfat yogurt for children and women as determined appropriate by the health care provider per medical documentation.
 (No more than a total of 4 quarts of milk may be substituted for a combination of cheese, yogurt or tofu for children and women in the pregnant, partially breastfeeding and postpartum food packages.
 No more than a total of 6 quarts of milk may be substituted for a combination of cheese, yogurt or tofu for women in the fully breastfeeding food package.)

 13 For children, soy-based beverage and tofu may be substituted for milk as determined appropriate by the health care provider per medical documentation.
-Soybased beverage may be substituted for milk on a quart for quart basis up to the total maximum allowance of milk.
+Soy-based beverage may be substituted for milk on a quart for quart basis up to the total maximum allowance of milk.
 Tofu may be substituted for milk for children at the rate of 1 pound of tofu per 1 quart of milk.
 (No more than a total of 4 quarts of milk may be substituted for a combination of cheese, yogurt or tofu for children.)
 Additional amounts of tofu may be substituted, up to the maximum allowance for fluid milk for children, as determined appropriate by the health care provider per medical documentation.

 14 For women, soy-based beverage may be substituted for milk on a quart for quart basis up to the total maximum monthly allowance of milk.
 Tofu may be substituted for milk at the rate of 1 pound of tofu per 1 quart of milk.
 (No more than a total of 4 quarts of milk may be substituted for a combination of cheese, yogurt or tofu for women in the pregnant, partially breastfeeding and postpartum food packages.
-No more than a total of 6 quarts of milk may be substituted, up to the maximum allowances for fluid milk, as determined appropriate by the health care provider per medical documentation.
+No more than a total of 6 quarts of milk may be substituted for a combination of cheese, yogurt or tofu for women in the fully breastfeeding food package.)
+Additional amounts of tofu may be substituted, up to the maximum allowances for fluid milk, as determined appropriate by the health care provider per medical documentation.

-15 32 dry ounces of infant cereal may be substituted for 36 ounces of breakfast cereal as determined appropriate by the health care provider per medical documentation.
+15 32 dry ounces of infant cereal may be substituted for 36 ounces of breakfast cereal as determined appropriate by the health care provider per medical documentation..